ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-overview.md

    * Is independent of the location of the production environment.
 However, it is required network connectivity between the production environment and the cyber-recovery site.
    * Is independent of the production backup solution.
    * Requires that the production environment is vSphere based.
-   * Requires that cyber-recovery backup proxies that are registered with the cyber-recovery environment be installed on the ESXi hosts in the production environment.
+   * Requires that cyber-recovery backup proxies that are registered with the cyber-recovery environment are installed on the ESXi hosts in the production environment.
    * Requires that the cyber-recovery backup infrastructure has access with sufficient privileges to the production vCenter and ESXi hosts.
 * This solution is suitable for clients who want to copy critical data away from the production environment.
 Also, that cyber-recovery backup systems and personnel are separate from production and disaster recovery processes.